BIO | CV

 Whitney Lynn is an artist who works across a wide range of media to address the role of images in the construction of myth, illusion and desire.
 Her projects mine material culture, inviting consideration of the past’s influence on the present, and the precarious nature, or mutability, of meaning.

-Born on a military base in Arizona, and raised throughout the United States, Lynn attended the San Francisco Conservatory of Music, received a BFA in Sculpture + Extended from Virginia Commonwealth University, and MFA in New Genres from the San Francisco Art Institute.
-She is currently an Assistant Professor and Chair of Interdisciplinary Visual Art at the University of Washington, and lives and works between Miami and Seattle.
+Born on a military base in Arizona, Lynn attended the San Francisco Conservatory of Music, received a BFA in Sculpture + Extended from Virginia Commonwealth University, and MFA in New Genres from the San Francisco Art Institute.
+She is currently an Assistant Professor and Chair of Interdisciplinary Visual Art at the University of Washington and previously taught at Stanford University and the University of California, Berkeley.
+She lives and works between Miami and Seattle.

 ︎ Miami, FL